 Wind Weavers formed in 2018 when accordionist Diana Strong decided to throw herself a birthday concert, and has since performed at the Cotati Accordion Festival (2019 and '21), SF Int'l Arts Festival (2019 and '21), and a variety of Bay Area venues and house concerts.
 Their sound brings together many threads of their collective musical backgrounds and interests ranging from classical and jazz, Bluegrass, New England trad, Balkan, Brazilian, Scandinavian, and beyond-- discovering new grooves, weaving together harmonies and rhythms of diverse traditions, and finding an ever greater range of musical expression.

 Diana Strong (accordion/band leader)

 Oakland native Diana Strong started her musical training with classical piano at age 7, grew up going to folk music camps, and discovered the accordion in 2006.
-She has studied piano with the acclaimed pianist Susan Waterfall, and accordion with Dan Cantrell and Vitor Gonçalves, performs regularly with Dona Francisca (Brazilian forró), released a 2012 album and toured the Northwest with Sweet Moments of Confusion (with cellist Myra Joy), and has performed with numerous Bay Area ensembles from klezmer to modern opera.
+She has studied piano with the acclaimed pianist Susan Waterfall, and accordion with Dan Cantrell and Vitor Gonçalves, performs regularly with Dona Francisca (Brazilian forró), released a 2012 album and toured the Northwest with Sweet Moments of Confusion (with cellist Myra Joy), set family poetry to music with duo The Patty Dukes (with cousin Juliet Strong), and has performed with numerous Bay Area ensembles from klezmer to modern opera.
 Her favorite music always defies categorization.
 In addition to performing, Diana teaches elementary Orff music programs as well as private lessons.

 Christopher Jacoby (guitar)